 Barrington is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
-With a population of 16,272 people and four constituent neighborhoods, Barrington is the 21st largest community in Rhode Island.
+With a population of 16,176 people and four constituent neighborhoods, Barrington is the 21st largest community in Rhode Island.

 Barrington home prices are not only among the most expensive in Rhode Island, but Barrington real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.80% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Barrington telecommute to their jobs.
+Overall, about 7.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Barrington is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Do you like to read, write and learn?
 If you move to Barrington, you'll likely find that many of your neighbors like to as well.
-Barrington is one of the more educated communities in America, with a full 67.21% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.
+Barrington is one of the more educated communities in America, with a full 67.66% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

-The per capita income in Barrington in 2010 was $59,464, which is wealthy relative to Rhode Island and the nation.
-This equates to an annual income of $237,856 for a family of four.
+The per capita income in Barrington in 2010 was $59,392, which is wealthy relative to Rhode Island and the nation.
+This equates to an annual income of $237,568 for a family of four.

 The people who call Barrington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barrington residents report their race to be White, followed by Asian.
-Important ancestries of people in Barrington include English, Italian, German, and Portuguese.
+Important ancestries of people in Barrington include Irish, English, Italian, German, and Portuguese.